Photo / Foto: Nils KlingerPhoto Credit

 Charles Ray was born in Chicago in 1953 and has lived in Los Angeles since 1981.
 He is considered one of the most important sculptors of the 20th and 21st centuries.
 For over five decades, he has created artworks that examine the contemporary world, his life, and ideas concerning physicality and spirituality, all through the discipline of sculpture.
 Ray has explained that he doesn’t think about sculpture as much as he thinks sculpturally.
 Throughout his career, he has expanded and redefined the scope of his work in many ways.

-With the generous support of the Karin und Uwe Hollweg Stiftung and the Stiftung Stark für Gegenwartskunst.
+With the generous support of the Karin und Uwe Hollweg Stiftung, the Stiftung Stark für Gegenwartskunst and LEAP Art Foundation.

 More information